prateek-1992/ai-testcase-generator-app/README.md

 2. Check browser storage isn't full
 3. Don't close the browser tab (sessionStorage clears on tab close)

+**Note**: API keys are stored in React Context (memory only) and are automatically cleared on page refresh.
+This is by design for maximum security.
+You'll need to re-enter your API key if you refresh the page.

 ## 🔒 Security & Privacy

 ### 🛡️ Client-Side LLM Architecture (100% Secure)